dror27/dk-shack/vol1/songs/en/Peggy May.md

 To be redeemed out of the curse\
 For your mind to be nursed\
 \
-Still you’re collecting favors from your folks\
+Still, you’re collecting favors from your folks\
 There’s really nothing left for talk\
 "Just give me cash, and I’ll be out\
 The neighbors watching, I’ll won’t shout"